Coleen Rooney explains why she dislikes being called a ‘WAG’ on I’m a Celebrity

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-I’m a Celebrity 2024 star Coleen Rooney has explained why she didn’t like being called a “WAG” at the height of the phrase’s popularity.
+I’m a Celebrity 2024 star Coleen Rooney has explained why she doesn’t like being called a “WAG”.

 Rooney, who has been married to former Manchester United and England striker Wayne since 2008, opened up about the media’s chosen nickname for her on the latest episode of the ITV reality series (30 November).